georgeglarson/deep-research-privacy/README.md

 ### Option 2: Docker Container

 ### EDIT: 2025-02-17.
-Docker container is a bit junked up.
-Doesn't work for most people.
+Docker container only works for some people.
 Rebuild forthcoming

 Don't want to install Node.js?
 Just use Docker: